 2. Wipe down the sensors

 The sensors are important components to a robot vacuum so it can navigate around your home without bumping into anything.
-To clean the sensors (which are typically located on the bottom and sides of your device), give them a wipe with a microfiber cloth.
+To clean the sensors, locate them and give them a wipe with a microfiber cloth.
 The cloth should be lightly damped with water but you shouldn’t use too much or any cleaning solution so you don’t damage the sensors.

 3. Clean the ports